 What Are Bacon Lardons

-Bacon lardons are made from pork belly, thin strips cooked until they are crispy golden brown on the outside, and commonly used as a flavoring or seasoning ingredient in many dishes.
-They can be made from either pork belly or fastback, and cut the bacon into small rectangular strips before being cooked.
+Bacon lardons are made from pork belly, thin strips cooked until crispy golden brown on the outside.
+They are commonly used as a flavoring or seasoning ingredient in many dishes.

-Bacon lardons, also known as bacon cubes or bacon bits, add a delicious smoky flavor to any dish.
+They, also known as bacon cubes or bacon bits, add a delicious smoky flavor to any dish.
 They're easy to cook with and can be added as a topping or cooked into dishes like salads, plates of pasta, quiches, and more.

-Lardons are usually made from smoked cured pork from the pork belly, which means they have a high fat content that adds even more flavor when cooked.
+Lardons are usually made from smoked cured pork from the pork belly, which means they have a high-fat content that adds even more flavor when cooked.
 In addition to their tasty flavor, bacon lardons offer a substantial amount of protein and can help add texture to your dishes.

 Noted, because they are so fatty, bacon lardons can cause dishes to become greasy.
 It is important to drain the pork fat from the lardons before adding them to your dish.
-Additionally, bacon lardons will shrink when they are cooked, so it is important to allow for this when you are adding them to a recipe.

 Choosing Bacon Lardons

 When it comes to choosing bacon lardons, there are a few different factors to consider.
 They can be found at most grocery stores, but the quality can vary greatly.
-It is important to choose a brand that has been cured properly, and that has been smoked or cooked correctly.
-Additionally, you will want to choose bacon lardons that are the right size for your dish.
-Smaller lardons will add flavor without overpowering your dish, while larger lardons can be cut into smaller pieces if desired.
+It is important to choose a brand that has been cured properly and that has been smoked or cooked correctly.

-Regional Variations of Bacon Lardons
+Regional Variations

 - In the US, lardons are often used in dishes like Caesar salads or as part of a breakfast side.